Find Affordable College Courses

 529 Yearly Graduations

 The 14th most popular school in the country for management science majors who are seeking their master's degree is University of Rochester.
 Roughly 11,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $58,276 per year, while in-state graduate students, on average, pay $46,779 per year.
-For the 2020-2021 academic year, 529 master's degrees were handed out to management science majors at University of Rochester.
-About 59% of this group were women, and 7% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $63,150 per year, while in-state graduate students, on average, pay $38,083 per year.
+During the most recent year for which we have data, 529 people received their master's degree in management science from University of Rochester.
+About 57% of this group were women, and 8% were students from an underrepresented racial-ethnic group.
+Those who complete their master's degree in management science at University of Rochester make a median salary of 90,072.

 #16